loopingz/webda.io/README.md

 Webda is a framework that provides a dependencies injection system, model-driven applications with multidatabase abstraction and deployment strategy that includes Lambda/APIGateway, Kubernetes.

+Even if the framework can do all the steps of deployment, it can also be decoupled to fit inside your classic CI workflow using Github Actions, Bazel, Jenkins, ...

+The framework in its latest version moved to a Domain-driven design: design your `Models` and their actions, permissions.
+For specific behavior that are not Models specific, you can create and use Beans.
+The framework can then expose everything as REST API, or GraphQL or CommandLine.

 ## Quickstart

 You should checkout our demo project : [link](https://github.com/loopingz/webda.io/sample-app/)